AI Outreach Automation

 {{emergencyPhone}} (24/7) | {{email}}

-Target contractors working on active projects where your trade applies:
+Target contractors working on active projects where your trade applies.
+The richest sources:

 Project Manager Schedule, quality, coordination Availability, track record, communication Day-to-day decisions